radiodan/radiodan.github.io/_posts/2014-02-28-feb-summary.markdown

 This is a quick post to summarise what we've been up to in the last few weeks.

-Dan and AndrewN have been working really hard pairing on Radiodan 2, as described in the previous [posts](/2014/01/08/radiodan-v1-retrospective.html) on [architecture](/2014/01/08/radiodan-v2-architectures.html).
+Dan and AndrewN have been working really hard on Radiodan 2, as described in the previous [posts](/2014/01/08/radiodan-v1-retrospective.html) on [architecture](/2014/01/08/radiodan-v2-architectures.html).
 The big benefits are visible already: